strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Updated da_DK translation.
 (Thanks, bopdoq on GitHub)
 * ENHANCEMENT: Added pmpro_include_payment_option_for_paypal filter, which can be set to false to use PayPal WPP without the PayPal Express option.
 * ENHANCEMENT: Better dependency checking for Stripe and Braintree gateways.
+* ENHANCEMENT: Updated IPN handler and Stripe Webhook handler to use pmpro_cancelMembershipLevel instead of pmpro_changeMembershipLevele.
+This improves support for the MMPU addon.

 = 1.8.12.1 =
 * BUG: Fixed bug when using the testing gateway.